dipendrayadaveee/Multitasking-in-Natural-Language-Processing-Part-of-Speech-tag-Chunking-and-Name-Entity-Recognition-/readme.md

 ``python generate_results.py --path "./data/outputs/predictions/"``

-#Note This model has been forked from Jonathan Godwin multi-tasking model which does multi-tasking for Chunking and POS.
+Note: This model has been forked from Jonathan Godwin's multi-tasking model which is for Chunking and POS.
 I have added an extra NER task to the model.
 I have edited the readme according to the changes which I have brought in.